Categories

 In vitro experimental results showed that the TP-TPBC-PEG nanoplatform could reduce cell viability, colony formation, migration and invasion, and enhance the sensitivity of osteosarcoma cells to TP chemotherapy under laser irradiation.

-The results of in vivo experiments showed that in the osteosarcoma mouse model, the TP-TPBC-PEG nanoplatform was able to accumulate at the osteosarcoma site after tail vein injection, and significantly inhibited the growth and lung metastasis of osteosarcoma under laser irradiation.
-At the same time, in the in vivo experiment, the TP-TPBC-PEG nanomicelles did not show organ toxicity, indicating that it has good biosafety.
+In vivo experimental results showed that in an osteosarcoma mouse model, the TP-TPBC-PEG nanoplatform, after tail vein injection, accumulated at the site of osteosarcoma and significantly inhibited osteosarcoma growth and lung metastasis under laser irradiation.
+Furthermore, in vivo experiments showed no organ toxicity, indicating good biosafety.

-Our previous study found that the HIPPO signaling pathway was involved in the anti-osteosarcoma activity of TPBC-PEG nanomicelles under laser irradiation.
-This study elucidated that the TP-TPBC-PEG nanoplatform significantly inhibited the expression of YAP and TAZ proteins, which are key effectors of the HIPPO signaling pathway.
+Previous studies by the authors have found that the HIPPO signaling pathway is involved in the anti-osteosarcoma activity of TPBC-PEG nanomicelles under laser irradiation.
+This study demonstrated that the TP-TPBC-PEG nanoplatform significantly inhibited the expression of YAP and TAZ proteins, which are key effectors of the HIPPO signaling pathway.

-In addition, downstream transcriptional targets of YAP/TAZ, such as AMOTL2, CTGF, CYR61, and ANKRD1, which are known to promote tumor growth, survival, and metastasis, were significantly downregulated after treatment.
-This suggests that TP-TPBC-PEG nanomicelles activated the HIPPO signaling pathway, which is the key molecular mechanism of its osteosarcoma inhibitory effect (Figure 2).
+In addition, YAP/TAZ downstream transcriptional targets, such as AMOTL2, CTGF, CYR61, and ANKRD1, which are known to promote tumor growth, survival, and metastasis, were significantly downregulated after treatment.
+This indicates that TP-TPBC-PEG nanomicelles activate the HIPPO signaling pathway, which is the key molecular mechanism of their osteosarcoma inhibition effect (Figure 2).

 Figure 2.
 Molecular mechanism of TP-TPBC-PEG nanomicelles synergistically inhibiting the occurrence and development of osteosarcoma.

 The article also mentioned that this study also has certain limitations, namely the use of a mouse model, which may not fully replicate the complexity of osteosarcoma in human patients.
-In addition, although the research data showed significant therapeutic effects, the long-term safety and potential toxicity of repeated TP-TPBC-PEG nanomicelle treatments need further study.
+In addition, although the research data showed a significant therapeutic effect, the long-term safety and potential toxicity of repeated TP-TPBC-PEG nanomicelle treatment require further study.

 Product Express